 Clean-up: Community Permitted Uses - modify Special Residential Facilities (SRF) use from the Permitted Uses Section back to Implementation Section, as well as amending the definitions of SRF 1, 2 and 3 to be consistent with Florida Statutes Chapters 419 and 429.
-(Status: Pending input from County Urban Planning Division.
-Anticipate proposed amendment at the next Steering Committee meeting.)
+(Status: The applicable Permitted Uses and Definitions Sections have been updated to modernize the references.
+Upon further review, the Implementation Section will not be updated to include references to SRF's.)

 Redirect the Residential "dashed-line area" designation to a more powerful and flexible tool to accommodate smaller areas of redevelopment that currently utilize the Activity Center designation.
 There is potential to promote densification, consistent with the Broward Affordable Housing Master Plan recommendations.
-(See Section 2, Permitted Uses, Page 40)
+(See Permitted Uses, Page 40)

-Implementation Section (In Process)
+Implementation Section